0xSaturno/rivals-vfx-editor/readme.md

 1. **Setup** the requirements to make the conversion scripts work by placing `UassetGUI.exe` in the VFX-editor folder.
 2. Get latest mappings file for Rivals, move it to the VFX-editor folder, rename it to `"Rivals.usmap"` and set it up inside your UassetGUI.
 > You need to do this even if you already have done it before because of the way UassetGUI works.
-3. You should be ready to use the batch scripts when they will be needed.
+3. You should be ready to use the scripts when they will be needed.

 ## **🌈 VFX Editor Usage**